gro-ove/js-ext/README.md

 ##### 5. Almost full backward compatibility with regular JavaScript Code

-	Of course, if you are not going to use such keywords as "uses", "class", "lambda" or something like those.
+	Of course, if you are not going to use such keywords as "uses", "class", "lambda" or something like this.